Luke Richardson: Nashville Predators

 On June 24, 2025, Richardson was named assistant coach of the Nashville Predators under head coach Andrew Brunette.

 International

 On October 7, 2016, Richardson was named assistant coach for Canada at the Deutschland-Cup.
 In December 2016, he served as head coach of Canada at the Spengler Cup in Davos, Switzerland, leading Canada to its 14th title at the event.

 International play

-Before he began a NHL career, he played for Canada national junior team in 1987 and was part of the infamous Punch-up in Piestany brawl.
+Before Richardson began his NHL career, he played for the Canadian men's national junior team in 1987 and was part of the infamous Punch-up in Piestany brawl.

 Personal life

 Richardson and his wife Stephanie had two daughters, Daron and Morgan.
 On November 13, 2010, Daron died by suicide at the family home in Ottawa.
 Five days later, 5,600 mourners attended a celebration of life ceremony for her at Scotiabank Place in Kanata, Ontario.
 The Philadelphia Flyers, one of Richardson's former teams, held a moment of silence before their game against the Senators on November 15.
 On February 2, 2011, the Richardsons, the Royal Ottawa Foundation for Mental Health, the Senators Foundation and the Ottawa Senators announced the creation of a program to inspire conversations about youth mental health.
 Known as "Do it for Daron", the hope was to honour her memory while raising money to prevent teenage suicide.
 Luke and Stephanie Richardson were awarded the Meritorious Service Cross for their efforts in April 2017.

 During the 2011–12 Canada women's national ice hockey team season, Richardson's daughter Morgan was a member of the Canadian National Under-18 team which played a three-game series against the United States in August 2011.

 Richardson is the uncle of Washington Capitals defenceman Jakob Chychrun.